The 5 principles of game play in primary school PE

 1. Width in Attack

 Spreading attackers across the width of the pitch forces defenders to stretch their shape, creating gaps to exploit.
-This principle of play opens up passing lanes and encourages strategic movement.
+This opens up passing lanes and encourages strategic movement.

-Teaching tip: Use zones or cones to show players how to stretch wide during activities, even without the ball.
+Teaching tip: Use zones or cones to show players how to stretch wide, even without the ball.

 2. Width in Defence